Characteristics of a bungalow

-As with most things in life, bungalows have a few disadvantages, in addition to the advantages.
+As with most things in life, bungalows have a few disadvantages, too.

 They can be hard to buy

 Thanks to their steady popularity, finding a bungalow for a decent price can sometimes be tricky.
-Since they’re in such high demand, bungalows often get snatched up off the market right away.
-In order to lock one down, you might need to make an offer that’s higher than the original asking price.
+Since they’re in such high demand, bungalows often get snatched up as soon as they hit the market.
+In order to lock one down, you might need to make an offer that’s higher than the asking price.

 More expensive per square foot